SKYLERJORDAN/VideoGameSales/README.md

 # Summary
 A simple analysis on video game sales.
+Giving insights on possible decision into developing in the gaming market